k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 ### Status Bar

-The status bar provides information about and the status of both the open project and the files you are editing, as well as enables making actions.
+The status bar provides information about and status of both the open project and the files you are editing, as well as enables performing actions.

 ![status bar](images/web/01_statusbar.png)